Mask prior-guided denoising diffusion improves inverse protein folding: Results

 \subsection{Sequence recovery performance}

-Firstly, we evaluate the sequence recovery performance of MapDiff against state-of-the-art baselines on the CATH datasets.
+Firstly, we evaluate MapDiff's sequence recovery with uniform or marginal priors against state-of-the-art baselines on the CATH datasets.
 Table \ref{tab:results_cath} presents the prediction perplexity and median recovery rate on the full test set, along with short and single-chain subsets.
 The results demonstrate that MapDiff achieves the best performance across different metrics and subsets of data, highlighting its effectiveness in generating valid protein sequences.
-Specifically, we can observe that: (1) MapDiff achieves a recovery rate of 60.93\% and 60.68\% on the full CATH 4.2 and CATH 4.3 test sets, significantly outperforming the state-of-the-art baselines by 14.5\% and 13.1\%, respectively.
-Furthermore, MapDiff shows recovery improvements of 17.9\% and 15.5\% on the short and single-chain test sets of CATH 4.2.
+Specifically, we can observe that: (1) MapDiff achieves a recovery rate of 61.03\% and 60.86\% on the full CATH 4.2 and CATH 4.3 test sets, substantially outperforming the baselines by 7.74\% and 7.20\%, respectively.
+Furthermore, MapDiff shows recovery improvements of 8.20\% and 6.61\% on the short and single-chain test sets of CATH 4.2.
 (2) MapDiff consistently achieves the lowest perplexity compared to previous methods and produce high-confidence probability distribution to facilitate accurate predictions.
 (3) MapDiff is a highly accurate IPF model that operates independently of external knowledge.
 In some of the compared baselines, external knowledge sources, such as additional training data or protein language models, are utilized to enhance prediction accuracy.
 Due to its well-designed architecture and diffusion-based generation mechanism, MapDiff effectively utilizes limited training data to capture relevant patterns to achieve superior generalizability.
+(4) MapDiff's performance is largely unaffected by the choice of prior distribution.
+Therefore, we use the marginal prior \cite{vignac2022digress} in our experiments, as it is data-driven and better aligns with the true amino acid distribution.

+We further study model performance across different scenarios.
+Fig. \ref{exp_fig_1}a presents the mean NSSR scores for MapDiff and the baselines on the CATH datasets.
+MapDiff consistently achieves the best NSSR scores across different test sets.
+Fig. \ref{exp_fig_1}b compares the confusion matrices of MapDiff and LM-Design with the native BLOSUM62 matrix on CATH 4.2.
+For clearer visualization and comparison, normalized these matrices to the [0,1] probability range, with the diagonal elements masked.
+The confusion matrix denotes proportions for specific combinations of actual and predicted amino acid types, with darker cells indicating greater proportion.
+Many non-diagonal darker cells in MapDiff highlight the alignment between closely related residue pairs, as defined by the BLOSUM62 matrix, indicating that MapDiff can effectively capture the homologous substitutions between residues.
+Additionally, MapDiff's higher correlation with BLOSUM62 than LM-Design suggests a stronger alignment with substitution preferences.